Problem

 import org.springframework.web.client.RestTemplate;

-import com.netflix.hystrix.contrib.javanica.annotation.HystrixCommand;
+import com.netflix.hystrix.contrib.javanica.annotation.HystrixCommand;@Service

 public class BookService {